gumaerc-testorg/5.111sc-fall-2014/content/pages/exams.md

 Final Exam
 ----------

 Approximately 80% of the final exam is on Exam 1–4 material.
 The remaining 20% of the final exam covers the new material from Unit V: Chemical Kinetics (Lectures 32–34).
 Equations that you are responsible for are the same as those for the in-class exams.
-For the new material, you are required to know ΔE = Ea,f\-Ea,r.
+For the new material, you are required to know ΔE = E{{< sub "a,f" >}}\-E{{< sub "a,r" >}}.

 [Final Exam Equation sheet (PDF)]({{< baseurl >}}/resources/mit5_111f14_fnlexameqsheet)